Get a property report and suburb profile for any property in Abbotsford

 Abbotsford suburb profile

 Abbotsford is a vibrant inner-city suburb of Melbourne, located just 2km east of the CBD.
-Known for its eclectic mix of industrial history and modern living, Abbotsford offers a unique urban lifestyle.
-The suburb is home to the iconic Abbotsford Convent, a cultural and community hub, and the picturesque Yarra River, providing ample green spaces and walking trails.
-With a thriving café culture, diverse dining options, and excellent public transport links, Abbotsford attracts young professionals, creatives, and families.
-Its blend of heritage charm and contemporary amenities makes it a sought-after destination for those seeking a dynamic yet relaxed urban environment.
+Known for its eclectic mix of industrial heritage and modern living, Abbotsford offers a unique urban lifestyle.
+The suburb is home to the iconic Abbotsford Convent, a cultural hub with art studios, galleries, and cafes.
+The Yarra River and its surrounding parklands provide ample opportunities for outdoor activities, while the bustling Victoria Street is renowned for its diverse dining options.
+With excellent public transport links and a strong community spirit, Abbotsford attracts young professionals, families, and creatives alike.

 Abbotsford property market performance

-Sales activity has been consistent, with 18 houses and 33 units sold in the past three months.
-However, properties are taking longer to sell, with houses spending a median of 59 days on the market and units taking 73 days, suggesting a more cautious buyer sentiment.
+Sales activity has been robust, with 27 houses and 80 units sold in the past three months.
+Houses and units are selling at a similar pace, with median days on market at 43 and 41 days, respectively, indicating a balanced demand across property types.

 HousesUnits